 Outdoor kitchens in Northern Virginia remain wildly popular.
 That’s probably because an outdoor kitchen vastly increases the amount of time you’re spending outside.
 It also makes the experience so much more enjoyable.
 Without having to go in and out of the house to prepare a meal and then bring it outside, you can now cook and dine al fresco.

 At the most basic level, an outdoor kitchen starts with a grill built into a countertop.
 From there, space can be upgraded to include any number of amenities including popular ones like running water, refrigeration, and cabinetry.
 Oftentimes these designs can become very complex.
 In fact, it’s not uncommon for as much thought to be given to an outdoor kitchen project as would be given for a kitchen inside your home.

 An outdoor kitchen for your home is no small project and getting things right before the official design and build is important.
-We’ve rounded up 5 critical questions that we believe you should ask yourself (and discuss with your contractor) before diving into the project.
+We’ve rounded up 5 critical things to consider before building an outdoor kitchen.

 Some of the biggest mistakes we’ve seen made on outdoor kitchens can translate back to the initial design consultation when important factors were never discussed.
-Before you even get started, consider the following 5 questions.
+Before you even get started outdoor kitchen planning, consider the following 5 questions.

 1. How Much Space Do I Need?